 3. Add a Buffer to Your Budget

 No matter what you think this Systems implementation is going to cost you, it is very probable that it will end up costing more.
-There may be additional customizations you require, integrations you determine will be helpful, new hardware to purchase (barcode or QR Code scanners, iPads, etc.), or additional consulting time beyond where you originally anticipated.
+There may be additional customizations you require, integrations you determine will be helpful, new hardware to purchase (barcode or QR Code scanners, iPads, etc.), or additional consulting time beyond what you originally anticipated.

 It is a great temptation to try and “cut budget” before a project even starts – this is a common tactic to gain approval on the project.
 However, we recommend that you add a pretty hefty Buffer – at least 30% of the anticipated costs – to be used for anything which may arise over the course of the implementation.
 If you don’t use it, all the better.
 However, if you have that Buffer approved, chances are that you’ll stay “in budget” overall.
 How many System Implementations can say that?